 So, you’re curious about the differences between the B, and C sizes of the iconic Herman Miller Aeron Chair?
 Well, you’ve come to the right place!
 We’re here to clear up any confusion and help you make an informed decision.

 Size B suits average individuals with its standard dimensions, while Size C accommodates taller individuals due to its larger build.
 The former has narrower arm width and seat depth, while the latter is marked by three dots beneath the top edge of the back frame, distinguishing it from Size B’s two dots.

 Aeron B is the regular size.
 It works for lotsa folks, from average height to tall peeps.
 If you’re an average-sized person, the B is probably gonna be your best bet.
 It strikes a nice balance between comfort and support, so it’s a popular choice.

-While the size C is the big boy.
-It’s for tall folks or those weighing over 230 pounds.
-If you’re 6’3″ or taller, or in that weight range, Size C is gonna be right up your alley.
-It’s a bit roomier and gives ya that extra support you need.
+Size C is tailored for taller individuals or those weighing over 230 pounds.
+If you stand at 6’3″ or taller, or fall within that weight range, Size C offers a roomier fit and provides the additional support you require.